data301-2020-winter2/course-project-group_1020/analysis/README.md

 All jupyter notebook files should be in this parent directory.

-# Jupyter Nptebooks and Scripts
+# Jupyter Notebooks and Scripts
 Group 1020

 The folders of dylan, nick, and nikita contain the exploratory data analysis of milestone 2.